Emmanuel Moire: Career

 His second album, titled L'Équilibre was released in April 2009, and includes songs such as "Adulte et Sexy" and "Sans dire un mot" which were made into music videos.
-"Sois Tranquille" is a very personal song for the artist.
-In an interview by Deborah Laurent for 7sur7, the artist said: "The music was already written when my brother passed away.
+"Sois Tranquille" is a very personal song for Moire.
+In an interview by Deborah Laurent for 7sur7, he said: "The music was already written when my brother passed away.
 I wanted to speak about my brother, of his uncommon greatness.
 I lost my brother on 28 January.
 I just said to myself that it was not necessary for me to speak, because I was going to speak about my suffering.
 I wanted it to be more positive, a homage, some thing more spiritual.
 Therefore, I 'lent' my voice to my brother."

 Emmanuel Moire represented France at the 2007 Sopot Festival in Poland performing his song "Ça me fait du bien" coming runner-up to eventual winner, the Polish band Feel.

 In 2019, Moire participated in the 2019 edition of Destination Eurovision to attempt to represent France at the Eurovision Song Contest 2019 in Tel Aviv, Israel, with the song "La promesse".
 He placed fourth overall in the final.